qazwart/tnl/README.md

 (**Required**) This is the starting tunnel port number.
 In most tunnel managers, you must map each system to a port, then remember that mapping.
 This program handles all of that for you.
 The first mapped tunnel takes this port number.
 The next one takes the next available port after this one, and so on.
 <nbsp>
 It may seem that things are even more difficult.
 How do I log onto a system if I don't know the port map?
 Again, it doesn't matter.
 With `tnl`, you connect via system name, and let the program figure out what port that system is mapped to.

+* `-name <name>`
+(**Optional**) The name you want to give the gateway.
+This is the way you will refer to the gateway.
+Think of it as an alias of the actual system name.
+If the name is not given, the name will be set to whatever is `-system`  .

 * `-background`
 (**Optional**) Put the gateway process into the background as soon as `ssh` connects to the gateway.
 You can't use this parameter if you need to enter a password.
 Instead, you must leave the terminal active, and be careful not to accidentally kill the background process.